Conditions

 • Speeding

-• Distracted driving (e.g., using a cell phone)
+• Distracted Driving (e.g., using a cell phone)

 • Driving under the influence of drugs/alcohol and fatigue.